RotorHazard/RotorHazard/doc/User Guide.md

 (The spacebar can also be used as a hotkey for the Start, Stop and Save functions.)

 The Race Management panel provides quick access to change the current Race Format, Profile, Minimum Lap Time, or Team Racing Mode. _Audio Control_ and _LED Control_ are the same as the Settings page.
 The History Export dumps a CSV file to be downloaded of the recorded RSSI values in the most recently completed race.
 "Time Until Race Start" will schedule a race to be run at a future time.
 Operators may use this to set a hard limit on the amount of time allowed for pilots to prepare, or to start the timer and then participate in the race themselves.

+The Callout panel may be used to configure voice callouts, which can be triggered by clicking on the "play" button or hitting the associated hot-key sequence.
+(For instance, hitting Ctl+Alt+1 will trigger the first voice callout.)
+Many of the variables listed under "Event Actions" may be used on these callouts.

 ### Marshal